subarna5-tech/Intellipath/README.md

 ✅Integration with university LM

 🔰IntelliPath AI is an effective, user-friendly, and AI-relevant learning recommendation system.
-It is fully achievable as a real-life application with future enhancements.
+It is fully achievable as a real-life application with future enhancements.AI will guide what to learn, how to learn, and what job to get.